git-nbv/Revenue_sales_analysis/README.md

 # Revenue_sales_analysis

+Problem statement:
-This project is created based on the revenue/sales analysis of different shopping malls
+This project is created to improve revenue/sales analysis of different shopping malls, which sells similar products

 Tools used: MYSQL, POWERBI, ML-Orange, EXCEL, POWER POINT